-On this page, you will find important information about SwimNE lessons, including when they will restart, and what changes will be put in place as a result of the Covid-19 pandemic.
+On this page, you will find important information about SwimNE lessons, including changes will be put in place as a result of the Covid-19 pandemic.

 When will swimming lessons resume?

 We restarted our group swimming lessons at PaddlePod Newcastle over the summer holidays.
 We have, as you’d expect, had to make some changes to the way that classes are delivered, and we have ensured that sessions – and our facilities – remain fun, enjoyable, and safe at all times.

 From 1st September, our group lessons are running at PaddlePod Newcastle (Killingworth) and PaddlePod North Tyneside (Shiremoor).
 Lessons at Sport Central (Newcastle) will start in October.